kow-k/HDP-spell-sound-analyzer/README.md

 2. [German nouns](data/open-dict-ipa/data1a/de_N_only.csv.gz)
 3. [German non-nouns](data/open-dict-ipa/data1a/de_non_N_only.csv.gz)

-The classfication between nouns from non-nouns is made (too) simply in that they are separated if words start with a capital letter or not without using any lexcial resource.
+The classfication between nouns and non-nouns is made (too) simply in that nouns are those words that start with a capital letter and non-nouns are those that do not, without using any lexcial resources.

 # Scripts for data analysis